TimothyJNewman/TimothyJNewman/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on my personal website
+- 🔭 Working on my personal website and job-application-tracker
-- 🌱 I’m currently learning React, Webdev and Python
+- 🌱 Learning React, Webdev and Python
-- 👯 Will be interning as SWE over summer 2022
+- 👯 Interning as SWE over summer 2022
 - 📫 How to reach me: [https://www.timothynewman.co.uk/](https://www.timothynewman.co.uk/)

 <!--